Skip to main content

 Taro is open Tuesday through Friday from 5:30–11 PM, on Saturday from 12–3 PM and 5:30–11 PM.
 It is closed Monday and Sunday.
 Those hours make it most direct for an evening visit, with Saturday also offering a daytime window.

-Because the verified information does not confirm a specific menu format, dish list, price point, chef, seat count, or bar setup, first-time diners should avoid planning around those assumptions.
+First-time diners should avoid planning around assumptions about menu format, dish list, price point, chef, seat count, or bar setup.
 Treat Taro as a Prague dining option to confirm directly before you go if any detail beyond hours, dress code, or recognition matters to your visit.

 The room and pacing matter as much as the plate